xpresserjs/framework-v2/about/breaking-changes.md

 // Before
 const lodash = $.modules.lodash()

-// Now, you have import it.
-import lodash from 'lodash';
+// Now, you have to import it. import lodash from 'lodash';
 ```